tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Serpentkind Sash

+Quick Action

+_Recharge 11+:_ You (and your equipment) transform into a pile of harmless snakes.
+While you are a pile of snakes, you can’t be intercepted or targeted with attacks, and you can’t cast spells or make attacks.
+Changing back is a move action; you also change back at the end of battle if you haven’t already.

+**Quirk:** Ssstresssed sssilibant sssoundsss.

+---

 #### Swordbelt of the Keen Blade

 _Recharge 11+:_ One magical edged or piercing weapon worn on this belt has its critical range increased by 2 at the start of the battle.
 This bonus is lost for the rest of the encounter when you actually score a critical hit with that weapon.